mpacific/Tweeto-Deleto/README.md

 ## Installation
 - `npm install`
 - Copy `.envSample` to `.env` and update the values appropriately.
-You can get most of these values by creating a Twitter app at https://apps.twitter.com/.
+You can get many of these values by creating a Twitter app at https://apps.twitter.com/.

 ## Running
 - `node index.js`